xidenlz/CSharpXorStr/README.md

 ```
 ## Installation 🤞
 1. Make new cs file in your project
-2. copy and paste XorString and Extensions classes
+2. Copy and paste XorString and Extensions classes
 ### LICENSE:
 This project is licensed under the [Apache 2.0 license](https://github.com/Mes2d/C-XorStr/blob/main/LICENSE).